 Microwave safe dish

-To steam carrots in your microwave you will need a microwave safe container with a well-fitting lid.
+You will need a microwave safe container with a well-fitting lid.

 Optional microwave steamer or microwave-safe trivet